The Atmospheric Layers

 This explains why all atmospheric phenomena like

-the weather conditions ,and consequently up the climate
+the weather conditions ,and consequently up the climate climate, occurs in this layer and affects the

 activities of living organisms.